-Looking back at your preliminary task, what do you feel have learnt in the progression from it to the full product?
+Looking back at your preliminary task, what do you feel you have learned in the progression of it to the full product?

 Looking back on the process to the final product that we have created.
 I feel as though I have learned a lot of technical skills but also I have gained new attributes.
 My role within the group was Mise-en-scene.
 Therefore, I had to organize the shoots beforehand in terms of props, costume, location and lighting.
 It was difficult to find a location in close range that everyone had access to, that also suited the genre and storyline that we were trying to get across.
 This resulted in certain scenes within the title sequence having to be re- shot multiple times in order to be successful with the location.
 Since I was in charge of Mise-en-Scene it was really important to me that the location that we used reflected the narrative of the film and was successful in creating the impression on the audience that we had desired.
 This is where I learned the importance of critical feedback because other people could provide a different perspective to view the sequence.
 Therefore, this was a good way to show whether or not they understood the Title sequence and the genre.